Copywriting is the art and science of persuasion. It’s about grabbing your readers attention and keeping it.

 Formatting is important if you want to make sure that your readers understand your copy.
 If you have a long sentence and decide to break it with no punctuation in the middle of the thought, readers will lose track of what they were reading.

 You need to make sure that you format your copy correctly so that it doesn’t look jumbled on the page or difficult to read.
+You can learn more about the most important parts of your copy here.

 #16: You think great writers don’t use any past experiences or skills